 In Australia, around 250,000 people are currently diagnosed with epilepsy – that’s over 1 per cent of the population

-While epilepsy is more common than Parkinson’s, cerebral palsy and muscular dystrophy combined, it is widely misunderstood.
-For example, the majority of people relate epilepsy to convulsive seizures, but it can take many forms and affect people very differently.
+Epilepsy is more common than Parkinson’s Disease, Cerebral Palsy, MS and Muscular Dystrophy combined, but it is still widely misunderstood.
+For example, the majority of people think seizures are convulsive, but epilepsy can take many forms and affect people differently.